 Disconnect with snapping nodes

 If you are in Group Select mode (2), use the yellow snap points (1) to disconnect an item from the group.

-- Click on the component to select it and the highlight the snap points (1) will be visible.
+- Click on the component to select it and the snap points (1) will be visible.